xxgreg/dart_postgresql/roadmap.md

    - See if there are any feature ideas.
    - Add support for serialising lists to sql: query('select a, b from blah where id in @id', {'id': [1, 2, 3, 4]});

+## Implement large object support.
+Copy command, for streaming data in and out of the database.

+## Consider implementing prepared queries.
+    - The protocol looks pretty complicated and slow.
+May not be worth it.
+    - Do some benchmarking with libpq, to figure out if this performs much better, and is worth adding.